 Season of Giving Art Sale, Kennebunk–Like its host, the Brick Store Museum on Main Street, this market is dedicated to highlighting local arts and entrepreneurs who are selling their handcrafted goods.

 Christmas Village, Baltimore–Among Maryland’s newest Christmas markets is its best.
 Held at West Shore Park in the Inner Harbor, the Christmas Village is an indoor-outdoor experience modeled after the famous Nuremberg Christkindlmarkt.
 Devour waffles and gingerbread while wandering the village, which is filled with traditional German-style wooden huts.
-These are old-fashioned Christmas traditions we want to bring back.

 Harvard Square Holiday Fair, Cambridge–One of the state’s oldest and most popular fairs, this one serves up great music and affordable handcrafted gifts.